carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 questions:
 - "How do I run external scripts in an R Markdown document?"
 - "How can I avoid issues with relative paths?"
-- "How can I get my R Markdown document to render faster?
+- "How can I get my R Markdown document to render faster?"
 - "What is inline code and when to use it?"
 objectives:
 - "Learn how to source external scripts to run within an rmd document to modularize your code."